satansdeer/satansdeer.github.com/content/legacy-posts/git-husky/index.md

 You can check out the whole list on [git documentation page](https://git-scm.com/docs/githooks).

-It might be quite cumbersome to manage githooks and make them available for the whole team.
+It might be cumbersome to manage githooks and make them available for the whole team.

 Luckily there is a tool called [Husky](https://github.com/typicode/husky) that provides nice interface to manage githooks.

-It is an **npm** package so it's usually used with Javascript projects.
+It is an **npm** package so it's used with Javascript projects.

 ## Install Husky